NSHipster/articles/2012-10-29-uilocalizedindexedcollation.md

 So remember, NSHipsters one and all: if you see an excessively long table view, kill it with fire!

 ...which is to say, refactor your content with some combination of hierarchies, a search bar, and section indexes.
-And when implementing section index titles, take advantage of `UILocalizedIndexCollation`.
+And when implementing section index titles, take advantage of `UILocalizedIndexedCollation`.

 Together, we can put an end to scroll view-induced repetitive stress injuries, and spend more time enjoying the finer things in life, like watching videos of pets playing with iPads.